madelinecraft/Modules-for-Teaching-Bayes-to-Diverse-Audiences/README.md

 Note:

-The raw R Markdown files are stored above and can be knitted for optimal user experience.
+The raw R Markdown files are stored above and can be knitted into a Word or PDF document for optimal user experience.